uhub/awesome-actionscript-sorted/README.md

 * [RandoriAS/randori-guice-framework](https://github.com/RandoriAS/randori-guice-framework) - Randori Google Guice-Like Port for ActionScript
 * [rafaelcordoba/Sound-Manager-Actionscript-3.0](https://github.com/rafaelcordoba/Sound-Manager-Actionscript-3.0) - Sound manager class for use with Flash projects usually compiled with Flash Builder or FDT.
 * [probertson/as3-workers-examples](https://github.com/probertson/as3-workers-examples) - Examples (and non-examples) of using workers for concurrent programming in ActionScript 3.
+* [OpenSecurityResearch/flash-xdomain-xploit](https://github.com/OpenSecurityResearch/flash-xdomain-xploit) - ActionScript Proof of Concept to perform cross-domain reads
 * [nicolai86/as3.iCal](https://github.com/nicolai86/as3.iCal) - iCal parser written in ActionScript 3
 * [nariyu/as3twitterlib](https://github.com/nariyu/as3twitterlib) - Twitter API wrapper library for ActionScript 3.0
-* [mimshwright/KitchenSync](https://github.com/mimshwright/KitchenSync) - KitchenSync is an ActionScript 3.0 library for sequencing events, animations, and other time-based actions.
 * [milkisevil/milkisevil-toolbox](https://github.com/milkisevil/milkisevil-toolbox) - A bunch of my custom classes, useful whilst developing in Actionscript 3
 * [ManfredKarrer/nucleo.io](https://github.com/ManfredKarrer/nucleo.io) - nucleo.io is an ActionScript / Flex Library containing a scheduler micro-framework for easily configuring tasks to be executed in sequence, parallel or based on their data dependencies.
 * [ken39arg/AIRToolKit](https://github.com/ken39arg/AIRToolKit) - command line applications using ActionScript (AIR)